dban23/mytsla/README.md

 - **Vehicles** – List of vehicles with display name, vehicle ID, and VIN
 - **Additional drivers** – All drivers registered to your vehicle
 - **Charging** – Supercharger charging history and a live charging monitor (`Stopped`, `Complete`, `Disconnected`, or in-progress kWh)
-- **Car data** – Trim/option codes, specs, and warranty details resolved by VIN
+- **Car data** – Trim/option codes and warranty details resolved by VIN
 - **Service** – Service data, recent alerts, and release notes
 - **Full vehicle data** – Raw vehicle data response